Davenport-Physics/Em-PlayExternalSounds-FiveM/README.md

 # Em-PlayExternalSounds-FiveM

 PlayExternalSounds is a sound server/plugin for FiveM.
-It's primary focus is the ability to play custom sounds both for just a single player and players within an area.
+It's primary focus is the ability to play custom sounds for a client and clients within an area.

 ## API